 5 Easy ways to reduce plastic waste

 Each year the waste we generate in Australia is growing at twice the rate of the population.
 That’s a lot of plastic waste.
 Luckily there are some simple swaps we can all make to help do our bit.
 Here are just 5 simple ways you can help reduce plastic waste.

-1. Carry a reusable water bottle
+1. Switch to a reusable water bottle

 If you want to shop a more classic style then a stainless steel water bottle is for you.
 A stainless steel water bottle will also, naturally, keep your water cold and fresh.
 Plus, a stainless steel water bottle is naturally BPA free and easy to clean and keep hygienic.
 Looking for something sleek?
 A glass water bottle is great for those that like something simple and stylish.
-A good glass water bottle will be non-toxic, stain and odour resistant and thick enough to resist breakages.
+A good glass water bottle will be non toxic, stain and odour resistant and thick enough to resist breakages.

-2. Opt for reusable bags
+2. Use reusable bags

 But beyond that, plastic can take up to 1000 years to fully decompose.
 And plastic that winds up in the ocean never fully decomposes – instead, breaking up into tiny pieces, ultimately being consumed by marine life.

 The good news is, we can all play a part in reducing this burden to our environment by opting for reusable shopping bags.
 The best type of reusable bag is a cloth shopping bag, which can be used and washed over and over again.
 While you can reuse plastic bags at most major supermarkets, they don’t last as long as reusable shopping bags.
 Bringing your own reusable shopping bag is not only more sustainable in the long term but also more stylish.

-Eating out or buying pre-packaged food on the go is a major cause of single-use plastic waste.
+Eating out or buying pre packaged food on the go is a major cause of single use plastic waste.
 Although it can be hard to avoid this sometimes, bringing your own food with you is a great way to not only reduce waste and single plastic use but also money.
 There are so many reusable lunch boxes to choose from.
-A bento-style lunchbox is perfect for eliminating the need for plastic wraps and zip lock bags by keeping food separated yet contained in one stainless steel lunch box.
+A bento style lunchbox is perfect for eliminating the need for plastic wraps and zip lock bags by keeping food separated yet contained in one stainless steel lunch box.
 A stainless steel lunchbox is a great choice as it is naturally BPA free and works to keep food fresher for longer.
-Plus Bento box lunch boxes are a great idea for a kids lunch box as you can separate their snacks without excessive plastic wrapping.
+Plus bento box lunch boxes are a great idea for a kids lunch box as you can separate their snacks without excessive plastic wrapping.

 4. Sip in style with a reusable coffee cup

 It is estimated that Australians consume more than 50,000 cups of coffee every half hour, and an estimated 1 billion takeaway hot drink cups every year.
 If we lined up all the coffee cups used each year in Australia they would stretch around the world…twice!
 That’s a lot of coffee cups.

 5. Swap plastic straws for reusable straws